sd-powell/portfolio_project_2/README.md

 ### Known Issues & Bugs

-I have noticed that most of the images on my site are used as background images, which limits the ability to include descriptive alt text for screen readers.
-This could impact accessibility for visually impaired users.
-I plan to explore alternative methods for incorporating images in future revisions to ensure better accessibility and compliance with web standards.
+I’ve realized that most images on my site are set as background images, making it difficult to provide descriptive alt text for screen readers.
+This could affect accessibility for visually impaired users.
+Moving forward, I plan to explore alternative ways to incorporate images to improve accessibility and align with web standards.

 ---